-- Have understanding of the key and critical aspects of data transfer and networking, to connect them with general technological and operational objectives. - Is aware of the tools and techniques of data transfer and how they are used to ensure the successful completion of services in time and within quality of service goals. - Can distinguish key roles in a real or networking study and assess the role of the levels involved in the implementation. - Use networking and data transfer methodologies to identify key elements such as critical route, losses, security and dependencies, and a realistic environment. - Collaborate with their fellow students to create and present comprehensive laboratory exercises that include study, analysis, and implementation elements.
+- Understand the key and critical aspects of data transfer and networking, to connect them with general technological and operational objectives. - Comprehend the tools and techniques of data transfer and how they are used to ensure the successful completion of services in time and within quality of service goals - Distinguish key roles in a real or networking study and assess the role of the levels involved in the implementation. - Use networking and data transfer methodologies to identify key elements such as critical route, losses, security and dependencies, and a realistic environment. - Collaborate with its fellow students to create and present comprehensive laboratory exercises that include study, analysis, and implementation elements.

-321-3703 Databases II
+Databases II